Welcome to API Gateway Plugin Hub

 AWS Lambda

-The aws-lambda plugin eases the integration of APISIX with AWS Lambda and Amazon API gateway.
-The plugin supports authentication and authorization with AWS via IAM user credentials and API gateway API key.
+The aws-lambda plugin simplifies APISIX integration with AWS Lambda and Amazon API gateway, supporting authentication via IAM user credentials and API keys.

 Serverless Functions

-The serverless function plugins are two plugins, serverless-pre-function and serverless-post-function.
-These plugins allow the execution of user-defined logic at the beginning or end of a specified execution phase.
+The serverless function plugins (pre-function and post-function) allow execution of user-defined logic at the start or end of specified execution phases in API gateway.